 Why?
 Because, in the next ten years, the distinction between both the online and offline worlds will fade before ten year old kids differentiate between love and infatuation.

 A recent unfortunate incident that happened in the physical silicon world, and later transcended into a mud-slinging competition in the virtual silicon world is what forces me to write this piece.

-A few people, as is the ritual, were made the scapegoat, and labelled ‘communal’, ‘jerk’, a ‘hare brained vitriol’, and ‘what happens when gutter comes to life.
+A few people, as is the ritual, were made the scapegoat, and labeled ‘communal’, ‘jerk’, a ‘hare-brained vitriol’, and ‘what happens when gutter comes to life.
 Utter shameless creature.’

 BJP SM supporters like @bhak_sala tried to communalize tragic death of Dr Narang.